 Breaches in safety standards will not be tolerated.
-ESB (Customer Solutions) reserves the right to terminate the contract should such breaches occur.
-ESB (Customer Solutions) is empowered to stop the work if unsafe practices are being used.
+'ESB energy' reserves the right to terminate the contract should such breaches occur.
+'ESB energy' is empowered to stop the work if unsafe practices are being used.
 Time lost or costs associated with such stoppages will be the responsibility of the contractor.